St. Vincent Regional Hospital Nursing

 125 years of nursing

 Serving the people of Montana, Wyoming, and the western Dakotas for more than 125 years, St. Vincent Regional Hospital is located in Billings, Montana.
-In addition to 12 Intermountain Health primary care clinics in and around the Billings area, St. Vincent offers dozens of progressive specialty services and a 286-bed hospital including a special “hospital within a hospital” just for children, St. Vincent Children’s.
+St. Vincent offers dozens of progressive specialty services and a 286-bed hospital including a special “hospital within a hospital” just for children, St. Vincent Children’s.
 St. Vincent has more than 1,700 caregivers and over 500 physicians and advanced care professionals.
 From its modest beginnings, St. Vincent Regional Hospital has grown into one of Montana’s largest comprehensive hospitals, serving the healthcare needs of over 400,000 people in a four-state area.
 Renowned for a mission of compassionate care and service to the poor and vulnerable, St. Vincent is continually recognized as a technological leader in the healthcare industry.

 The Nursing Professional Practice Model graphic